GreedyM0nk/Salmon-Framework/README.md

 Directory:  Separate directories for GUI and API tests, Group common features files in a single directory
 File Conventions:Meaning full name "WebRegister.feature"
+Example:
+@gui
+Feature: REGISTER:- As a new customer of Lloydspharmacy I would like to register Scenario:Perform a New registration for a customer
+    Given I navigate to the Lloydspharmacy "HOME" page

 Page Objects
 -------------------------------------------------------------------
 PageObjects are used to store the WebElements for a Web Page.
 A good practice is to have a separate class for every single WebPage.
-To avoid duplication for multiple pages which have common web page elements a Parent class can be created and the subclass then inherit.
+To avoid duplication for multiple pages which have common web page elements a Parent class can be created and the child class can then inherit.
+Every Page  class extends "PageObject.class" to make use of the WebDriver Object and utility functions.
+In case of Parent and Child Class, Parent class extends PageObject class and child class extends Parent class

 Location: /home/dev/src/salmonAutomationFramework/src/test/java/com/salmon/test/pageobjects
 Directory structure: Group common Page Objects classes in a single directory e.g Login Functionality Classes in Login Directory
 File Conventions:Every Class file ends with Page.class (Homepage.class)

+Example:

+public class HomeSamplePage extends PageObject {

+    private By headerSignInLink = By.cssSelector("#headerSignInLink a");

+    public void clickSignInLink() {
+        waitForExpectedElement(headerSignInLink).click();
+    }
+}

 Step Definitions
 --------------------------------------------------------------------
 Every steps defined in Feature file needs to be implemented in Step Definitions Class

 Location: /home/dev/src/salmonAutomationFramework/src/test/java/com/salmon/test/step_definitions
 Directory structure: Separate directories for GUI and API tests, Group common step definition files in a
                      single directory
 File Conventions:Every Class file ends with Steps.class (LoginSteps.class)

+Example:

+public class HomePageSteps {

+   private HomeSamplePage homePage =  new HomeSamplePage();

+    @And("^i click on Sign In on the Home Page$") public void i_click_on_Sign_In_on__the_Home_Page() throws Throwable {
+        homePage.clickSignInLink();
+    }
+}

 Run Test Suite
 --------------------------------------------------------------------